 When do you ship?

 I ship on Tuesdays and Saturdays by air.
-Ground shipping is on Mondays as a general rule although to reach some areas we may have to ship on Wednesday.
+Ground shipping is on Mondays as a general rule although to reach some areas we may have to ship on other days depending on destination.

 Where do you ship?